inaemon/client-segmentation/README.md

 # Step1.
 Data exploration (Using EDA)
 - Exploration of the 'client-segregation' dataset
 - Selection of feature group to be used for classification.
+- Period: Monday, January 15, 2024 ~ Saturday, January 20, 2024

 https://engineer-inaemon.tistory.com/105

 # Step2.
 Customer Segmentation Project
-The final project conducted in the machine learning study Group of the data analysis society.
+- The final project conducted in the machine learning study Group of the data analysis society.
+- Period: Saturday, January 20, 2024 ~ Sunday, January 21, 2024
  - KNN, Hyunmin Kim
  - Multiple Logistic Regression, Inae Park
  - Random Forest, Hyewon Yang
  - k-means, Soyoung Jung
  - Decision Tree, Hyojeong Je

 I have only uploaded the algorithm that I have worked on.